iamshubh29/Iris_Flower_Clasification_Project/README.md

 Once the model is trained, it is used to predict the class of flowers in the test set.
 Predictions are made using the `predict()` method.
 - Additionally, predictions for new data points can also be made.

 ## Results
+This model achieves a high accuracy of 100% ontest data.
+These results suggest the model is effective.
+## Results

 The performance of the model is evaluated using a **classification report**, which provides metrics like precision, recall, F1-score, and accuracy.